FZJ-IEK3-VSA/DataDesc/tools/annotation/README.md

 ### Technical information about a software interface

 To allow for maximum robustness against user error, we propose a new non-invasive way of annotating software interfaces by leveraging Python's typing.Annotated for type hint checking.
-This method does not require any external packages or installation and can be performed simply by running the `generator_annotated.py` script in `Python\openapi-generator` folder.
+This method does not require any external packages or installation and can be performed simply by running the `generator_annotated.py` script in `datadesc-generator` folder.

 _Usage_